-Osteoporosis, which literally means porous bone, is a disease in which the density and quality of bone are reduced.
+Osteoporosis which means porous bone is a disease in which the density and quality of bone are reduced.
 As bones become more porous and fragile, the risk of fracture is greatly increased.
 The loss of bone occurs silently and progressively.

 In a review of 8 studies that included older adults with osteoarthritis, researchers found that strength training programs reduced participants’ pain by 35% and increased their lower limb strength and function by 33%, compared to the control groups.

 Strength training can also help you lose weight, which can greatly improve your symptoms if you have osteoarthritis in a weight-bearing joint like your hip, knee, or ankle.